Mike Disa

-Michael Disa (born February 14, 1965) is an American film director, screenwriter, and animator.
+Michael Disa is an American director, screenwriter and animator.
 He began working as an animator at Disney in the mid-1990s, where he was involved with several films up until the late-2000s.
 During this time, he also worked on non-Disney animated films, including Looney Tunes: Back in Action, and Barnyard.
 He made his directorial debut with The Origin of Stitch, Disney's 2005 direct-to-DVD short sequel to Lilo & Stitch.
-At one point he was attached to direct a computer-animated prequel to Disney's 1937 film Snow White and the Seven Dwarfs, but he dropped out due to creative differences, and the project was cancelled.
+At one point he was attached to direct an animated prequel to Disney's 1937 film Snow White and the Seven Dwarfs, but he dropped out due to creative differences, and the project was cancelled.
 After growing disillusioned with Disney, Disa left the studio to become an independent filmmaker.
 His first feature film, Hoodwinked Too!
 Hood vs. Evil was released in 2011.
 Disa followed this with Postman Pat: The Movie, which was released in 2014.

 Early life

 Disa was raised on the south side of Chicago, Illinois, near Marquette Park.
 His parents, Mike and Judy, were both graduates of Northern Illinois University, and his father worked as an art teacher for forty-two years at Curie Metropolitan High School and Harper High School.

 He grew up in a large Irish Catholic family and served as an altar boy at St. Francis of Assisi Parish, where his uncle was a pastor.

 Disa attended St. Joseph High School and graduated from Northern Illinois University in 1987 with degrees in art and computer programming.